Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 _&#x46;igure 23: Configure fixed bias_

-#### Step 11: Area Calibration
+#### Step 11: Region Calibration

 By clicking the [Region Calibration] button the software will automatically identify the cargo within the field of view and generate the valid detection frame, and automatically complete the region calibration.
-If you want to manually configure the area, remember to click [save and send] button after configuration, to send the new area data to the center.
+If you want to manually configure the region, remember to click [save and send] button after configuration, to send the new region data to the center.

 ![PixPin\_2026-06-04\_05-56-00](https://github.com/user-attachments/assets/4156e1bd-36de-45ad-ac6d-44dca1c77f07 )\
 _&#x46;igure 24: Area calibration_